-Restructuring phase Restructuring Plan phase Officers Insolvent Trading Safe Harbour No insolvent trading safe harbour A director's duty to prevent insolvent trading in s 588G(2) of the Corporations Act does not apply in respect of debts that are incurred by the Company: No specific provisions apply to vary the application of the standard insolvent trading prohibition in s 588G(2) of the Corporations Act while a Company is subject to a Restructuring Plan. during the Restructuring phase; and Bound by Plan in the ordinary course of the Company's business or with the consent of the RP or leave of the court.86 Officers of the Company are bound by Restructuring Plan, 91 but they remain in control Directors remain in control (mostly) of the Company during the Restructuring Plan phase.
+Restructuring phase Restructuring Plan phase Officers Insolvent Trading Safe Harbour No insolvent trading safe harbour A director's duty to prevent insolvent trading in s 588G(2) of the Corporations Act does not apply in respect of debts that are incurred by the Company: No specific provisions apply to vary the application of the standard insolvent trading prohibition in s 588G(2) of the Corporations A while a Company is subject to a Restructuring Plan. during the Restructuring phase; and in the ordinary course of the Company's business or with the consent of the RP or leave of the court.86 Bound by Plan Officers of the Company are bound by Restructuring Plan, 91 but they remain in contr Directors remain in control (mostly) of the Company during the Restructuring Plan phase.
 The powers of the Company's officers are not suspended, and the Company remains in control of its business, property and affairs.
-87 However, • (Transactions not in ordinary course) Directors require the RP's consent or leave of the Court before they can approve or enter into on behalf of the Company, transactions or dealings affecting Company property that are not in the ordinary course of the Company's business.
-88 Transactions entered into in breach of this requirement are void, unless the Court orders otherwise.
-89 • (Duty to assist RP) Directors are required to assist the RP by attending on them, providing the RP with information about the Company's business, property, affairs and financial circumstances and permitting the RP to inspect and take copies of the Company's books.
-90 Shareholders Stay on share transfers and other alterations A transfer of shares in a company, or an alteration of the status of its shareholders, during the Restructuring is void unless done with the consent of the RP or pursuant to an order of the Court.
-92 No stay on share transfer and other alterations Bound by Restructuring Plan Shareholders are bound by a Restructuring Plan.
-93 Secured Creditors Unperfected security interests vest in Company No moratorium on enforcement
+87 However, (Transactions not in ordinary course) Directors require the RP's consent or leave of the Court before they can approve or enter into on behalf of the Company, transactions or dealings affecting Company property that are not in the ordinary course of the Company's business.88 Transactions entered into in breach of this requirement are void, unless the Court orders otherwise.89 (Duty to assist RP) Directors are required to assist the RP by attending on them, providing the RP with information about the Company's business, property, affairs and financial circumstances and permitting the RP to inspect and take copies of the Company's books.90 Shareholders Iterations No stay on share transfer and other alterations A transfer of shares in a company, or an alteration of the status of its shareholders, during the Restructuring is void unless done with the consent of the RP or pursuant to an order of the Court.
+92 Bound by Restructuring Plan Shareholders are bound by a Restructuring Plan.93 Secured Creditors Unperfected security interests vest in No moratorium on enforcement Company When a Company enters Restructuring, all PPSA security interests granted by the Court can still order Secured Party not to realise security

-Corporations Act, s 588GAAB
+86 Corporations Act, s 588GAAB

-Corporations Act, s 388GAA Corporations Act, s 453K(1) Corporations Act, s 453L(1) Corporations Act, s 453L(5) 87
+- Corporations Act, s 453K(1) Corporations Act, s 453K(1) Corporations Act, s 453L(1) Corporations Act, s 453L(5) 87

+- 88

+- 89

-90 Corporations Act, s 453F
+- 90 Corporations Act, s 453F

+- 91

+- 92

-Corporations Act, \$ 453F Corporations Regulations, reg 5.3B.29(2)(c) Corporations Act, \$ 453F Corporations Regulations, reg 5.3B.29(2)(c)
+- Corporations Act, s 433P Corporations Regulations, reg 5.3B.29(2)(c) Corporations Act, s 453P Corporations Regulations, reg 5.3B.29(2)(c) 93